 Oppression and Freedom

 Freedom is not something we can take for granted.
-In its thematic programme ‘Oppression and Freedom’, Leiden University Libraries (UBL) explores views on identity, relations and the interaction between individuals and groups in the past.
-The programme includes several (online) exhibitions, workshops and lectures on the subject of oppression and freedom.
-In addition, there will be blogs, videos and podcasts relating to items in Special Collections.
+In its thematic programme ‘Oppression and Freedom’, Leiden University Libraries (UBL) has explored views on identity, relations and the interaction between individuals and groups in the past.
+The programme included several (online) exhibitions, workshops and lectures on the subject of oppression and freedom.
+In addition, blogs, videos and podcasts have been produced relating to items in Special Collections.

 UBL’s Special Collections provide resources for university education and research for staff and students of Leiden University and elsewhere.
 UBL’s Special Collections are brought to the attention of the public by means of several thematic fields – such as ‘Cultural Encounters’ and ‘Materiality of Text and Image’ – and drawing on the fascination engendered by historical and exotic texts and images.